Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - Designed with HTML5, CSS3, JavaScript and Bootstrap.
 > - Home/Landing page with 4 pages in total.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
+> - About section outlining project focus; and REST Country API use for general country information.
+> - Country/Reserve section with live webcam feeds and dropdowns for reserve info and map locations.
-> - Fixed footer allows the user quick accessibility to social media links.
+> - Footer with social media links.
 > - Contact Form with radio buttons.

 ##### Features Left to Implement when skills develop

 > - Add review section.
 This was intended as a stretch goal, but due to being fictional company, there would be no review content.
 > - After agreeing to subscription to newsletter in contact form, I'd like to include an automatic response of a first newsletter.
-As a ficitonal company,there is no newsletter at this point.
+As a ficitonal company, there is no newsletter at this point.
-) - Once skills develop, I would like to add a reservation/booking system for accommodation, park entry etc.
+> - Once skills develop, I would like to add a reservation/booking system for accommodation, park entry etc.
+> - Make site further scalable by using more HTML text as JSON objects, such as reserve information.

 ---